 - Hill Sixteen: Horse put down after breaking neck during Grand National

-The death of the horses is accepted by organizers for their personal advantage.
-The course at the Grand National (the most famous and highest-paying horse steeplechase in the United Kingdom) is so difficult that almost all horses have never made it to the finish line in one piece since the race was first held in 1836.
-Also because of the course, many horses get out of step or collapse from exhaustion.
+Organizers accept the death of horses for their own personal gain.
+The course of the "Grand National" (the most famous and most highly endowed horse obstacle race in the United Kingdom) is so difficult that almost never all horses have made it to the finish line in one piece since the race was held regularly in 1836.
+The course also causes many horses to lose their stride or collapse from exhaustion.

-6. race horses suffer from serious or fatal diseases.
+6. racehorses suffer from serious or fatal diseases

 8. racehorses often meet a brutal fate after the racing career